-A long line is the perfect tool to use to better a dog's recall, too.
-Use it whenever you are outside with your dog until you are 150% sure that he will come when called immediately, even under distraction!
+A long line is the perfect tool to better a dog's recall, too.
+Use it whenever you are outside with your dog until you are 150% sure that he will come when called immediately, even under distraction

-I used to take Justice to the park, the beach, and the trails on a long line.
+I used to take my dog to the park, the beach and the trails on a long line.
 Remember, if you can prevent your dog from being able to ignore your call to come by using the line to reel him in, you can avoid it from becoming a bad habit in the first place.

 So what is an e-collar used for, exactly?
 I call it an "invisible

 leash".
-It give my dog the freedom to be without a leash while still
+It gives my dog the freedom to be without a leash while still

-giving me the ability to correct her (as I would with a leash and collar
+giving me the ability to correct him (as I would with a leash and collar

-on) in case she decides to ignore me.
+on) in case he decides to ignore me while doing off leash dog training.
 And there are many different

 types and brands of e-collars...